XplayzHD/mc-server/README.md

 The steps below are the steps I followed to setup up the operating system, backups, and start the server.

 1. Go to [ubuntu.com/download/raspberry-pi](https://ubuntu.com/download/raspberry-pi) to download Ubuntu Server 64-bit and put the image on the microSD card.
 The version I used is 19.10.1.
-The instructions for imaging the SD card are provided on the page.
+The instructions for imaging the SD card are provided on the page, but those instructions didn't seem to work for me.
+Instead, I used (and recommend) [BalenaEtcher](https://www.balena.io/etcher/) to write the image to the SD card.

+2. Connect the SD card, display, and keyboard to the Pi.
+Connect an ethernet cable to the back of the modem, or router.
+Finally, connect power.
+One of the power lights will be red whilst the other blinks green periodically (signifiying that it is reading the SD card).
+    I had a few issues with the TV display not detecting the Pi.
+After disconnecting and reconnecting both the power and display cables, it seems to have booted and displayed on the screen.
+3. Eventually terminal output will come to a stop, and it will prompt for a username and password (in my case, it printed some dmesg info after it prompted for my username).
+Enter `ubuntu` for both the username and password.
+It will ask you to change the password.
+4. Create a folder from which to store backups.
+    ```bash
+    mkdir backup
+    ```
+5.